 Main duties of the job

-The post holder will work within their clinical competence as part of a pharmacy team to provide expertise in clinical medicines management and performing medication reconciliation and annual medication review of patients.
+The post holder will work within their clinical competence as part of a pharmacy team to provide expertise in clinical medicines management.

 The post holder will provide quality improvement and clinical audit and manage some aspects of the Quality and Outcomes Framework.
 This role is pivotal to improving the quality of care and operational efficiencies so requires motivation and passion to deliver an excellent service within general practice.

-· Registration as a Pharmacist with the General Pharmaceutical Council
+· Professional registration as a Pharmacist Technician with the General Pharmaceutical Council

 · Evidence of CPD

-Attitude and approach are just as important as qualifications and we are looking an individual who is confident to work autonomously and proactively to deliver targets.
-You should also be dedicated and compassionate with excellent communication and time management skills and have a thirst and enthusiasm to make a difference in primary care.
+Attitude and approach are just as important.
+We are looking an individual confident in working autonomously and delivering targets.
+You should be dedicated and compassionate with excellent communication and time management skills and have a thirst and enthusiasm to make a difference in primary care.

 LAKESIDE HEALTHCARE is changing the face of primary care provision in England.
 We are bold, adventurous and ambitious and determined to thrive in uncertain times.
 We are the largest ‘true’ partnership in the NHS and operate from various sites across the East Midlands.
 We serve the healthcare needs of over 170,000 patients across Northamptonshire, Lincolnshire & Cambridgeshire.
 Joining our team presents an opportunity to be part of a large organisation that is changing the way primary care is delivered today.

 Living and breathing our values at Lakeside Healthcare

 Caring & Respect: Simply put we genuinely care about people: working together for our patients and our teams, our patients come first in everything we do.
 We strive to ensure we connect and respond to all needs with compassion, care and respect to improve the lives and wellbeing of the communities we serve.